Track (moving medium)

 A track is a path on a recording medium.
-There are some variations in nomenclature; for some media a track is a logical (content based) path and for others it is based on the geometry of the medium.
+There are some variations in nomenclature; for some media, a track is a logical (content-based) path and for others, it is based on the geometry of the medium.

 The term is not used for punched cards.

 Content-based tracks

-The terms session, title or track may be used, depending on the medium.
+The terms session, title, or track may be used, depending on the medium.

 LP

-A track on a long playing record (LP) is a segment of the spiral groove recording a single movement, song or other work.
+A track on a long-playing record (LP) is a segment of the spiral groove recording a single movement, song or other work.

 Usually, unrecorded sections of the groove guide the tone arm between consecutive tracks.
-However occasionally - for example on some language learning records - the tracks are not connected, and the tone arm must be moved manually to the next track's lead-in groove.
+However, occasionally - for example, on some language learning records - the tracks are not connected, and the tone arm must be moved manually to the next track's lead-in groove.

 Optical disks

-A track, session or title on an audiovideo optical disk is a segment recording a single movement, song or other work.
+A track, session, or title on an audio-video optical disk is a segment recording a single movement, song, or other work.

 Geometry-based tracks

-On some devices a track is defined based on the geometry of the medium, typically running for the full length or circumference.
+On some devices, a track is defined based on the geometry of the medium, typically running for the full length or circumference.

 Linear

-On magnetic cards, magnetic strips and tape, tracks normally (Note: But see Helical scan.) run the full length of the medium.
+On magnetic cards, magnetic strips, and tape, tracks normally (Note: But see Helical scan.) run the full length of the medium.
 Some devices record multiple tracks in parallel either to improve speed or to provide separate channels for, e.g., stereophonic sound.

 Punched tape

-On Punched tape, also known as paper (Note: The term paper tape was often used to refer to perforated Mylar tape.) tape, a track runs the length of the tape and all tracks are recorded in parallel.
-References to the number of tracks sometimes use the word channel or level.
-Five level tape is used for Baudot, eight-level for ASCII and twelve level for carriage control tapes.
+On Punched tape, also known as paper (Note: The term paper tape was often used to refer to perforated Mylar tape.) tape, a track runs the length of the tape, and all tracks are recorded in parallel.
+References to the number of tracks sometimes use the words channel or level.
+Five-level tape is used for Baudot, eight-level for ASCII, and twelve level for carriage control tapes.

 Magnetic tape reels and cartridges

-On analog audio tape, a track runs the length of the tape and typically contains a single channel; stereophonic and quadraphonic recording use multiple tracks.
+On analog audio tape, a track runs the length of the tape and typically contains a single channel; stereophonic and quadraphonic recordings use multiple tracks.

-On digital tape, a track runs the length of the tape; typically all tracks are written and read in parallel.
+On digital tape, a track runs the length of the tape; typically, all tracks are written and read in parallel.

 Magnetic cards and strips

-On magnetic cards (Note: Not to be confused with magnetic stripes on, e.g., credit cards.) and magnetic strips used as storage media, a track runs the length of the card or strip; typically multiple tracks are written and read in parallel and considered to be a single logical track.
+On magnetic cards (Note: Not to be confused with magnetic stripes on, e.g., credit cards.) and magnetic strips used as storage media, a track runs the length of the card or strip; typically, multiple tracks are written and read in parallel and considered to be a single logical track.

-The NCR CRAM, RCA Model 3488 Random Access Computer Equipment and RCA 70/568-11 Mass Storage Unit used magnetic cards in a magazine (deck for CRAM).
+The NCR CRAM, RCA Model 3488 Random Access Computer Equipment, and RCA 70/568-11 Mass Storage Unit used magnetic cards in a magazine (deck for CRAM).

-The IBM 2321 Data Cell used magnetic strips in a cell and subcell.
-The tracks had variable length count key data (CKD) records.
+The IBM 2321 Data Cell used magnetic strips in a cell and a subcell.
+The tracks had variable-length count key data (CKD) records.